HardlyDifficult/Tutorials/Chapter4.md

 Not much yet.

-This script will get the fly guy enemies to randomly climb up or down ladders, and the spike balls will randomly climb down.
+This script will get the HoverGuy enemies to randomly climb up or down ladders, and the SpikeBalls will randomly climb down.
 The problem is they are still walking or rolling, so they quickly get off the ladder and then pop back on top of the platform.

 This works by periodically picking a random desired climb direction on the LadderMovement component.
 LadderMovement will not do anything with this input until the enemy is positioned on a ladder to climb.